-Disposal bags are pretty much a must for cat parents that throw out their cat poop, so try opting for biodegradable bags or upcycled plastic bags whenever possible.
+Disposal bags are pretty much a must for cat parents who throw out their cat poop, so try opting for biodegradable trash bags or upcycled plastic bags whenever possible.
 Unfortunately, compostable bags do still create methane as they decompose in landfills.
 However, buying these instead of plastic bags means that you're not supporting the petroleum industry, and they do emit fewer toxins as they break down.

 You should never flush your cat poop.

 Under no circumstances should you flush cat poop down the toilet.
 According to WUSA9, cat feces contain parasitic organisms, including one called Toxoplasma gondii.
 When you flush cat poop, this parasite makes its way into the water supply, causing an infection called toxoplasmosis, which can be dangerous to anyone with a weakened immune system and pregnant people.